KananMajidzada/CDos-x86/README.md

 A bare-metal x86 hobby OS built from scratch, blending **C**64 + **DOS** + **x86**.

-A C64-style monitor shell (`NULL:\>` until a disk is mounted) sits on top of a real protected-mode kernel, with two planned compatibility subsystems:

 - A **C64 subsystem**: a from-scratch 6502 CPU interpreter running real, legally clean KERNAL/BASIC ROM images (MEGA65 Open ROMs -- see